1924 French Grand Prix: Race

 At the rolling start Segrave took the lead from the front row which he shared with Albert Divo's Delage, while Ascari immediately came through from the second row into second place.
 At the end of the first lap Segrave had a small lead over Ascari, Guinness, Campari and Pietro Bordino (in a Fiat).
-They were then followed by Divo, Resta, Cesare Pastore (Fiat), Robert Benoist (Delage) and René Thomas (Delage).
+They were then followed by Divo, Resta, Giuseppe Pastore (Fiat), Robert Benoist (Delage) and René Thomas (Delage).

 On the second lap, Bordino was able to overtake Campari, Guinness and Ascari to move into second place, and near the end of his third lap was able to take first place with Segrave making a pitstop for new plugs dropping him from second to 17th place.
 For the next few laps Ascari was able to keep up with Bordino, while Guinness had to defend his third place from Campari.
 Wagner had moved up to fifth place with the rest of the field struggling behind.
 On lap nine Bordino overshot a corner due to fading brakes, giving the lead to Ascari.
 Although Bordino retook the lead on the next lap he was forced to pit a few laps later to repair his brakes, putting him out of the race, eventually retiring after 17 laps.